Homaro Cantu: Death

-On March 19, 2015, former Moto and iNG investor Alexander Espalin sued Cantu.
+On March 19, 2015, former Moto and iNG investor Alexander Espalin of Regal Restaurants, LLC sued Cantu.
 Espalin alleged that Cantu had misused restaurant funds for personal use and to promote Cantu's cookbook.
 He also said he did not receive his share of Moto's profits and called for Cantu's ousting from Moto.
 After Cantu's death, his widow called the lawsuit frivolous and without basis.
 "It was just another case of someone trying to make a buck off of [Cantu] or take credit for his ideas."
 Earlier in March, Cantu's pastry chef, Claire Crenshaw, had left Moto to work at another restaurant.
 In April, Moto's executive chef, Richie Farina, announced plans to also leave the restaurant.

 On April 14, 2015, Cantu's body was found hanging inside the building he was renovating into Crooked Fork on the Northwest Side of Chicago.
 After an autopsy on April 15, the Cook County medical examiner's office said the cause of death was asphyxiation by hanging and ruled it a suicide.
 Cantu did not leave a note and had no history of depression or mental illness.

 Cantu's wife said they had had "one of the best conversations of our life the other night about how we were going to fight [Espalin]" and that everything seemed fine.
 Family friend and fellow chef Matthias Merges said Cantu seemed stressed in recent days, but was shocked by the news of Cantu's death.
 Architect Rachel Crowl, who designed Berrista and Crooked Fork, said Cantu "was an inventor at heart.
 Some people might say he was a little crazy, but it was crazy good, excited, positive, laughing.
 This would be the last thing I would have ever guessed for Omar."

 His funeral was held April 17 at St. Viator Church in Chicago.

 Personal life

 Cantu and his family lived in the Old Irving Park neighborhood of Chicago.
-He had two daughters.
+He had two daughters and two sisters Angela Cantu and Felicia Cantu.